Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Brate is averaging 25.2 receiving yards per game in nine career matchups against the Panthers, 5.7 more than his receiving yards prop bet over/under for Sunday's game (19.5).
+- Brate has averaged 25.2 receiving yards per game over his nine career matchups against the Panthers, 6.7 more than his over/under in Sunday's game.

-- In nine matchups versus the Panthers, Brate has had a TD catch three times, but not more than one in a single contest.
+- Brate, in nine matchups, had a touchdown catch three times.
+But he did not have multiple TDs in any of those games.

-- The Panthers have the NFL's second-ranked pass defense this season, yielding 202.1 yards per game through the air.
+- The 202.1 yards per game the Panthers are conceding through the air makes them the NFL's second-ranked pass defense.

-- The Panthers have conceded 23 passing TDs this year (1.4 per game), ranking them 10th among NFL defenses.
+- The Panthers have given up 23 touchdowns through the air (1.4 per game).
+They are 10th in the NFL in that category.

 Recent Performances